Eryadu/Java_feb_2025/src/Feb27Linux/readme.md

 ## Version control System

--- atype of tool which manages the code/project multiple developers can collaborate and it manages the version also or history
+-- a type of tool which manages the code/project multiple developers can collaborate and it manages the version also or history